Work

 Anchors that matter

 The strongest signal is not a client list.
-It is whether the operating pattern, sector fit, and background line up in a credible way.
+It is whether the problem, background, and operating pattern line up in a credible way.

 Restaurant groups